 3.4 The most highly associated GEM for leaf potassium concentration corresponds to an auxin responsive family protein

-No SNPs, but a total of 1 and 5 GEMs were associated with leaf K concentration above the level of Bonferroni and FDR corrected significance threshold respectively after genomic control.
+No SNPs, but a total of 1 and 5 GEMs were associated with leaf K concentration above the level of Bonferroni and FDR corrected significance thresholds respectively after genomic control.
 The GEM above both the significance thresholds was located on chromosome A3 and corresponds to Cab001225.1, an orthologue of A. thaliana AT2G04850.1 which encodes an auxin-responsive family protein.
 Of the remaining four GEMs over the FDR corrected significance threshold, a further marker falls within chromosome A3, one within chromosome A10, and two within chromosome C9 (figure 2F).
 Unlike results from SNP-based analyses, for which any gene within LD decay of associated markers could be the cause of the variation observed in the trait, genes underlying GEMs are more likely to be directly involved in trait control.
 For this reason, genes under all five of the aforementioned GEMs were considered as likely candidate genes (table 1).
 However, two visually-determined association peaks were located towards the beginning of chromosomes A9 and C9, and hence genes within LD of these association peaks were also considered.
 Within LD decay of the more highly associated markers within these loci are the genes Cab037725.3 and Bo9g001030.1, both orthologous to A. thaliana AT1G05940.1, a gene that encodes a cationic amino acid transporter.
 Two further candidate genes with relatively high –log10p values in the corresponding GEM were considered; Cab024257.1 and Bo9g171810.1.
 The former of these is orthologous to A. thaliana AT4G23640.1 which encodes a potassium transporter family protein.
 The latter is paralogous to the gene underlying the GEM over the FDR corrected significance threshold on chromosome A10.
 The effects of expression levels of the GEMs underlying each of these candidate genes is modelled in figure 5.
 For GEMs underlying genes Cab024257.1, Cab001225.1, Cab002494.2 and Cab037664.1, an increase in expression was associated with an overall increase in genotype-specific mean leaf K concentration (r2 = 0.059, 0.098, 0.075 and 0.068 respectively, all p values < 0.001.
 For GEMs underlying genes Cab007712.1, Bo9g003730.1, Bo9g002280.1 and Bo9g171810.1, an increase in expression was associated with an overall decrease in genotype-specific mean leaf K concentration (r2 = 0.067, 0.075, 0.059 and 0.064 respectively, all p values < 0.001; figure 5).

 4 Discussion